apache/arrow/docs/source/java/vector.rst

 * For fixed width vectors (e.g. IntVector), we can set values at different indices in arbitrary orders.
   For variable width vectors (e.g. VarCharVector), however, we must set values in non-decreasing order of the indices.
-Otherwise, the values after the set positiion will become invalid.
+Otherwise, the values after the set position will become invalid.
 For example, suppose we use the following statements to populate a variable width vector:

 .. code-block:: Java